Welcome to CQMFA™

 Why ISO based Standards?

 Why did CQMFA™ choose the ISO based Quality Management Standard as the basis for membership?
-The ISO based Quality Management Standards are the oldest, proven and widely accepted standard for standards in the world.
+Apart from the fact that MQCC's overarching system The ISO based Quality Management Standards are the oldest, proven and widely accepted standard for standards in the world.
 Built and developed over the course of time by consensus, with input from a broad section of the international community of experts, there is simply nothing better.

 What does Certification to a Quality Management System Standard Achieve?